-Turn the vertical adjuster [A] on the headlight in or out to adjust the headlight vertically.
+• Turn the vertical adjuster [A] on the headlight with the screwdriver [B] in or out to adjust the headlight vertically.

 ON high beam, the brightest points should be slightly below horizontal with the motorcycle on its wheels and the rider seated.
 Adjust the headlight to the proper angle according to local regulations.